 - black beans

 - cooked brown rice (white may be used)

 - canned or homemade Enchilada sauce

 - sharp cheddar cheese

 Slice the peppers lengthwise then pull the seeds and stems from inside.
 I like to scrape the inside with a teaspoon so everything is cleaned out.

-Drizzle the olive oil into a large skillet and once it’s hot, add the ground beef and onions then season with salt and pepper and cook the meat through.
+Drizzle the olive oil into a large skillet, add the ground beef (or turkey) along with the onions then season with salt and pepper and cook the meat through.

-Once the beef is no longer pin, drain any excess grease then season with taco seasoning and fold in the drained tomatoes and rinsed/drained black beans, zucchini, cooked rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce.
+Drain any excess grease then sprinkle on the taco seasoning and fold in the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce.
 This 90 second brown rice from Uncle Ben’s works really well in the dish.

 Pour the remaining enchilada sauce into the bottom of a casserole dish.
-Divide the meat blend between the peppers, gently pressing with your fingers into the crevices of the peppers.
+Fill each pepper halfway with the meat mixture, gently pressing the filling with your fingers into the crevices of the peppers.
 Top with 1/2 cup of cheese then add the rest of the meat to the top of each pepper.